davdar/maam/writeup/pldi15.markdown

 \citet{dvanhorn:hind-paste01,dvanhorn:Midtgaard2012Controlflow} for
 surveys.)
-Much of the research has focused on developing families or frameworks of analyses that endow the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently.
-These parameters come in various forms with overloaded meanings such as object \cite{dvanhorn:Milanova2005Parameterized, dvanhorn:Smaragdakis2011Pick}, context
+Much of the research has focused on developing families or frameworks of analyses that endow the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently (some examples include \citet{dvanhorn:Shivers:1991:CFA, dvanhorn:nielson-nielson-popl97, dvanhorn:Milanova2005Parameterized, davdar:van-horn:2010:aam}; there are many more).
+These parameters come in various forms with overloaded meanings such as object
+\cite{dvanhorn:Milanova2005Parameterized,
+dvanhorn:Smaragdakis2011Pick}, context
 \cite{dvanhorn:Sharir:Interprocedural, dvanhorn:Shivers:1991:CFA},
 path [CITE], and heap [CITE] sensitivities, or some combination